 I tested two of the three running short styles from Nathan.
 (The third style, the Crossover Shorts, in women’s only, are high-waisted and tight-fitting, which I personally think look better for indoor workouts than running.)

 Enter the Essential Shorts.
 I loved, loved running in these.
 They have a wide mesh panel on the sides to allow for wicking and breathability, and a light, airy feel.
 From stair workouts to hot trail runs — even workday commutes — these shorts performed great.

-The waistband did ride a little low on the hips, but it was comfortable and had a really nice brushed band.
+The waistband does ride a little low on the hips, but it is comfortable and has a really nice brushed band.

 Onto the real features: The zippered pocket (these have three total) on the Essential Shorts is located on the back right, at a slight angle.
 The pocket placement is good, and the pocket actually runs across the whole back of the shorts, so when you do have a few small items stashed in there, the weight is spread out evenly.